slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 ## On autonomy

 <!--
-> *"I’m a warrior, so that my son may be a merchant, so that his son may be a poet."  -- John Quincy Adams [1767]*

 - Bees don’t waste their time explaining to flies that flowers taste better than shit.
 - Cutting off people who drained my energy.
 Reading more than I scrolled.
 Lifting weights instead of lifting burdens that weren’t mine.
 Choosing discipline over dopamine.
 And realizing this harsh truth: You don’t need more time.
 You need fewer distractions.
 Do that early and your life levels up ruthlessly fast.
-- Don’t build your castle in other peoples kingdom’s
+- Don’t build your castle in other peoples kingdom’s.
 - Freedom to -> freedom from -- naval
 - when you don’t want to be interesting you are free. -- moojy -->